 To maintain its benefits, we use raw butter as a finishing fat.
 That is, we serve it spread atop slices of bread or in pats on steamed or roasted vegetables.

 Raw butter is difficult to find, particularly in the United States.
-Some raw milk producers and herd share operations offer raw butter to their customers and herd share owners; however, most don’t.
+Some raw milk producers and herd share operations offer raw butter to their customers and herd shareowners; however, most don’t.
 You can make your own raw butter from fresh raw cream if you cannot purchase it locally.
-You can find local raw milk producers online (see sources) as well by asking at local farmers markets.
+You can find local raw milk producers online as well by asking at local farmer's markets.

 Odds, Ends & Supplementary Fats:

-We also consume high vitamin butter oil, which is a concentrated source of fat-soluble vitamins A, D, E and K2 and includes added benefits like the Wulzen factor.
-When notable nutrition pioneer Dr. Weston A Price administered fermented cod liver oil to his patients, he always did so in conjunction with high vitamin butter oil.
+We also consume high vitamin butter oil, which is a concentrated source of fat-soluble vitamins A, D, E, and K2 and includes added benefits like the Wulzen factor.
+When notable nutrition pioneer Dr. Weston A Price, who penned the landmark book Nutrition and Physical Degeneration, administered cod liver oil to his patients, he always did so in conjunction with high vitamin butter oil.

 While cod liver oil is available in most health food stores and supplement warehouses, these usually are produced in a non-traditional method that can damage the sensitive omega-3 fatty acids; moreover, synthetic vitamins are typically added back to the oil to make up for the loss of nutrients due to the processing mechanism.
-This is why I purchase fermented cod liver oil and high vitamin butter oil with all their naturally occurring vitamins still intact.
-Few stores carry fermented cod liver oil or high vitamin butter oil, so I purchase mine online (see sources).
+This is why I purchase cod liver oil and high vitamin butter oil with all their naturally occurring vitamins still intact.